 with all leading/trailing whitespace condensed to a single space.

 For debconf variables (templates) used only in the installer itself, the owner should be set to “d-i”; to preseed variables used in the installed system, the name of the package that contains the corresponding debconf template should be used.
 Only variables that have their owner set to something other than “d-i” will be propagated to the debconf database for the installed system.

 Most questions need to be preseeded using the values valid in English and

 not the translated values.
 However, there are some questions (for example

 partman) where the translated values need to be

 Some questions take a code as value instead of the English text that is shown during installation.

-The easiest way to create a preconfiguration file is to use the example file linked in Section B.4, “Contents of the preconfiguration file (for bionic)” as basis and work from there.
+The easiest way to create a preconfiguration file is to use the example file linked in Section B.4, “Contents of the preconfiguration file (for focal)” as basis and work from there.

 An alternative method is to do a manual installation and then, after

 rebooting, use the debconf-get-selections from the